Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 Preamp and Phantom Power

-A big part of understand what an audio interface is, is understanding preamps and phantom power.
+A big part of knowing what an audio interface is, is understanding preamps and phantom power.

 Built-in preamps allow you to connect microphones and provide phantom power to condenser mics when needed.
 But they’re not just for connectivity because they can also affect the character of the sound and are responsible for keeping noise at bay.

 Thankfully, manufacturers rarely skimp on the quality of their preamps, often equipping their entire range of audio interfaces with the same preamp found on their flagship model.
-Not all inputs will have a preamp, so it is crucial to consider the actual number of preamps available, particularly for recording with condenser microphones.
+Not all inputs will have a preamp, so it is crucial to consider the actual number of preamps available, particularly for a serious recording artist who useย condenser microphones.

 Power Options